Detection of colorectal cancer by analysis of urinary VOCs

 Bowel cancer (also known as colorectal cancer) is the fourth most common form of cancer in the UK, with 75 new cases per 100,000 men and 57 new cases per 100,000 women each year.
 It is the second most common cause of death from cancer in the UK, and has a mortality rate of around 45% within five years of diagnosis.
 As with many other types of cancer, the stage at which bowel cancer is diagnosed has a huge impact on the patient's prognosis.
 Patients identified at Stage I have around a 97% five-year relative survival rate, while those identified at Stage IV have around a 7.5% five-year relative survival rate.

 To increase the number of early diagnoses, the way in which patients are screened for colorectal cancer needs to be improved.
 Existing non-invasive colorectal cancer screening methods such as gFOB (guaiac based fecal occult blood) and the now more common FIT (Fecal Immunochemical Testing) show relatively low sensitivities (FIT sensitivity = 66 - 88%, specificity = 87 - 96%).
 FIT also lacks sensitivity to advanced adenoma (27 - 41%, specificity = 91 - 97%).
 A major drawback of these techniques is that patients have to provide stool samples.
 Arasaradnam et al. note that in their locality, the uptake of screening utilizing fecal samples is only ~50%.

-In this study it was found that FAIMS can be used to differentiate between patients with colorectal cancer and healthy controls, with a sensitivity of 88%, by rapid, non-invasive analysis of volatile organic compounds (VOCs) in urine.
+In this study it was found that FAIMS was used to differentiate between patients with colorectal cancer and healthy controls, with a sensitivity of 88%, by rapid, non-invasive analysis of volatile organic compounds (VOCs) in urine.
 Detection of colorectal cancer’s ‘bio-odorant fingerprint’ with FAIMS from patient urine samples represents a major step forward in simple, non-invasive diagnosis.